 The Commonwealth will sometimes charge a defendant with inappropriately caring for an animal, resulting in the animal suffering from malnutrition.
 It is the Commonwealth’s burden to prove beyond a reasonable doubt that the animal is malnourished and the malnourishment is a result of the defendant’s conduct.
 These cases sometimes involve veterinarians who come to court to testify about whether an animal is healthy and, if not, whether the defendant caused the animal to suffer in any way.

 There are many unique challenges to defending these cases.
 Because so many people have had pets at various points in their lives, it’s sometimes difficult to find jurors who will be able to be fair and unbiased.
 People feel so strongly about animals that many prospective jurors tell the judge that hearing evidence about a neglected animal would cause them to become too emotional.
+Because of this, it’s important to find a qualified Middlesex County animal cruelty attorney to defend you.

 With such severe consequences for violating the animal cruelty statute, you need an experienced criminal defense attorney to represent you.
 Middlesex County criminal defense attorney Chris Spring has successfully defended animal cruelty cases and is knowledgeable about the various theories prosecutors employ to convince juries to convict defendants.
 Regardless of whether you have been accused of improper care of a dog or kidnapping, we can represent you.